adgehbirhane/ScrambleWords/README.md

 ## Guess the Scrambled Word

-A simple word game where players try to guess the correct word given the scrambled letters
+A simple word game where players try to guess the correct word given the scrambled letters.